Benjamin-compute/LOAN-Payment...-Predicting-Bad-Borrowers-using-Random-Forest/README.md

     * dti:             The debt-to-income ratio of the borrower (amount of debt divided by annual income).
     * purpose:         A category provided by the borrower for the loan request (takes values like "credit_card", "debt_consolidation", "small_businesses", etc).
     * mort_acc:        Number of mortgage accounts.
     * loan_amnt:       The listed amount of the loan applied for by the borrower.
-If at some point in time, the credit department reduces the loan amount, then it will be reflected in this value.
+If, at some point, the credit department reduces the loan amount, it will be reflected in this value.
     * installment:     The monthly installments owed by the borrower if the loan is funded.
     * fico:            The FICO credit score of the borrower
     * pub_rec_bankruptcies:    Number of public record bankruptcies